www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2024-04-14-assertj-considered-unfit.md

 ----
 # AssertJ considered unfit
 AssertJ is well-know in the Java world for providing fluent assertions.
-It it is an easy and understandable way to write assertions:
+It is an easy and understandable way to write assertions:
 ````
 [...]
 import static org.assertj.core.api.Assertions.assertThat;